Xilmi/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed deploy sub fleet having a max speed of 9, even with alternate progression speed.
 - Fixed crash when displaying ship info of cloacked ships.
 - Fixed mass deployment bug, when fleets deployed (in 0 turns) to the planet they are already on.
 - Fixed Auto design Bomber  null pointer exception crash.